RoboticsDesignLab/jitterbug/README.md

 # jitterbug-dmc

-A Jitterbug dm_control Reinforcement Learning domain
+A 'Jitterbug' under-actuated continuous control Reinforcement Learning domain, implemented using the [MuJoCo](http://mujoco.org/) physics engine and distributed as an extension to the [Deep Mind Control suite (`dm_control`)](https://github.com/deepmind/dm_control).

 ![Jitterbug model](figures/jitterbug.jpg)

-# Installation
+## Installation

 This package is not distributed on PyPI - you will have to install it from
 source: